jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   and a single unit can only be affected by this effect once per phase.

   ### 4. Envoy of the Silent King
   This WARLORD gains the 'NOBLE' keyword and its Nerve characteristic is increased by 1.
+In addition, one model in the army can take a Relic for free.

   ### 5. Short-circuit Tactician
   During your Command phase, if this WARLORD is on the battlefield, and if in the previous battle round you chose